hackerrank-test/.github/profile/README.md

 ---

+## If you have a new unlisted solution, please mail to hackerranktest@outlook.com.
+You will be also invited as a member.

+---

 # Thanks for visiting my Git! <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="40px" height="40px">
 <a target="blank" href="https://profile-counter.glitch.me/hackerranktest-solution/count.svg"><p align="center">💖 Visited Counts 💖<br><br> <img src="https://profile-counter.glitch.me/hackerranktest-solution/count.svg" /></a>